5 Benefits of HCM and Payroll Software for Small Businesses

 The DOL increased the salary threshold for exempt employees to $43,888 per year.

-If an employee earns less than this amount—even if they’re salaried—they must be paid overtime when they work more than 40 hours in a week.
+If an employee earns less than this amount, even if they’re salaried, they must be paid overtime for any hours worked over 40 in a week.

 Example: